Bierchermuesli/albert-deepl/README.md

 ```
 git clone https://github.com/Bierchermuesli/albert-deepl.git  ~/.local/share/albert/python/plugins/deepl
 ```
+ - restart albert
+ - enable this extension in plugin Tab
+ - it might ask you for installing python deepl module
+ - maybe start albert again :-)

 ## DeepL API
 This extension needs a valid DeepL API key.
 You can optain one on https://www.deepl.com/pro#developer.
 Please check their policy about usage, privacy.